Local Search is one of the most important, high-impact digital marketing channels for small, regional and national brick & mortar businesses.

 5. Local Linking Building – We know that Google was built on the fundamental principle that the Internet is a collection of documents and links to and from websites were foundational to crawling and ranking pages.
 Fast forward 15+ years and links to your website still matter, but quality trumps quantity and naturally earned links matter most.
 For local businesses, securing trusted citations and links from other trustworthy local business entities helps to boost your own local relevance.
 Some examples of valuable local links to your pages include local chambers of commerce, non-profits you actively support, civic organizations you’re actively involved in to do good in your community, local sports team sponsorships and other commercial business partners that may refer business to you and vice-versa.

 6. Care for and Cultivate Customer Reviews – Word of mouth and customer validation is a major ranking signal in local SEO, particularly GMB.
 The quality of your service or products and how they help customers is what your prospective customers and Google care most about.
 Not only do the ratings, velocity and recency of reviews matter but your dedication to acknowledging and responding to reviews will help differentiate your business.
-Google support has an entire page dedicated to the topic and suggests business owner replies be courteous, genuine, short & sweet, thankful and empathetic.
-Reviews matter as does how you handle constructive feedback.
+Google support has

 7. Using Analytics to Understand Success or Failure – Local SEO requires a variety of measurement platforms to understand your visibility, reach and engagement.
 The most practical tools to use beyond your own website analytics include GMB Insights, Search Console and a trusted third-party platform to monitor local rankings, review sentiment and other local listing performance beyond Google.
 As mentioned earlier, GMB is keeping more of your website traffic in its own ecosystem.
 GMB Insights provides great perspective on Search and Map impressions, website clicks to your .COM pages, click-to-call volumes for mobile GMB users, clicks for directions, Post engagement and other useful metrics.
 Setting up scalable dashboards for multi-location businesses is essential to monitor regional performance, identify top performing locations and spot underperforming storefronts where there is opportunity for growth.